almostengr/fpp-weather-monitor-plugin/README.md

 ### Email Address

-Enter your email address.
-This will be used to uniquely identify you to the NWS API and for you to be contacted if there is a security event.
+The NWS API does not use API keys or tokens.
+Instead they use the User Agent and email address as the way to uniquely identify your requests.
+If a security event were to occur, you will be notified by the NWS at the email address that you provide.

 ### Weather Text Descriptions